-Welcome to the Summer Semester!
+Welcome to the Fall Semester!

 Welcome to the Academic English II Guide.
 I would first like to take the opportunity to welcome our returning instructors.
 This course is designed to assist students in developing the critical reading and process writing skills necessary for success in college-level courses.
 Students must demonstrate active reading, comprehension and textual analysis skills as a point of reference for written analyses which integrate textual support, using appropriate MLA formatting and citation in essay assignments and research projects.

 This guide will provide the necessary materials to get you started this semester as well as guide you along the way as you plan and prepare to teach your course.
 You will find the necessary syllabi, calendar, rubrics, portfolio information, and both informal and formal writing assignments.